anuj-kapil/cheatsheets/RMD/cheatsheet.md

     ## [1]  5  8  6 11

-Notice that the addition of two numeric vectors is the sum of individual numeric elements of each vector at the corresponding index. <br>
+Notice that the addition of two numeric vectors is the sum of individual numeric elements of each vector at the corresponding index.

 #### Matrix in R